aiskunks/Automodeler/README.md

 A simple but practical AutoML lite pipeline that can be used in production or for teaching.

-Each script is intended for use in a pipeline and the corresponding notebook which allows for understanding each step outside of a pipeline.
+Each script is intended for use in a pipeline.
+Each notebook is intended for understanding each step of the pipeline and to allow web/UX developers to see the visualizations and tables.

 The pipeline consists of four steps: